 United States Waives Costly Visa Bonds for 2026 FIFA World Cup Fans

-- The United States has confirmed it will waive costly visa bonds for fans attending the 2026 FIFA World Cup
+- The United States has confirmed it would waive costly visa bonds for fans attending the 2026 FIFA World Cup

 - The move comes after concerns that international visitors could face bonds of up to $15,000, adding to the already high costs of travel

-- Officials say the waiver will apply to ticket holders enrolled in FIFA PASS, while standard visa checks will remain in place
+- Officials said the waiver would apply to ticket holders enrolled in FIFA PASS, while standard visa checks would remain in place

-The United States has announced it will waive expensive visa bonds for international fans attending the 2026 FIFA World Cup.
+The United States has announced it would waive expensive visa bonds for international fans attending the 2026 FIFA World Cup.

 The decision, made public on Wednesday, comes after concerns that visitors could face bonds ranging from $5,000 to $15,000, adding to the already high costs of attending the tournament.